-I had the co-author of Rich Dad Poor Dad, Sharon Lechter, on my podcast, The Optimized Geek.
+I had the co-author of Rich Dad Poor Dad, Sharon Lechter, on my podcast, Get Yourself Optimized.
 We talked about the drift on that episode.
 She is the co-author and editor of the Outwitting The Devil book too.
 70 years that manuscript sat without getting published because it was too controversial for the time.
 It’s like conversations with the devil and back then that was pretty scandalous in the 1930s.
 It sat there not getting published for decades.
 Sharon was given the job of editing it, turning it into a finished manuscript and then getting it published.
 It’s been changing people’s lives.
 She was a co-author of Rich Dad Poor Dad with Robert Kiyosaki, although her name is no longer on the book.
 They had a falling out.

 I read that book and it shifted the way I was thinking.
 I wanted to start investing.
 I started looking at real estate and they talk about it in that book.
 I started looking at different things like laundromats.
 I was looking at self-storage facilities and all these different things, franchises.
 Nothing ever fit.
 I started trying to think of what I could do.
 I did a bunch of those investing things of that nature but I was not getting the returns that I saw with the internet stuff that I was doing.
 I’m like, “I bet you could probably buy somebody’s internet business.”
 Back then, people weren’t thinking of websites as an actual business.
 The first business I sold for somebody, we got an offer on it within 30 minutes of listing the business.
 It was near full price.
 I called the lady and shared with her and she started to cry.
 It was touching, I was like, “What’s going on?”
 For the first time, somebody told her that she was pretty.
 I asked her what she meant.
 She always knew she had a business but she didn’t think anybody else saw it as a business.
 When somebody offered her real money to buy it, it was like for the first time somebody told her she was pretty.
 She always knew she was pretty but it was a touching moment.
 It’s an emotional thing when you sell a business.
 I often tell people when you sell it, it’s like the steps of grief because you go through denial and acceptance and all these different things.
 People often forget or discount the fact that they’re going to feel these emotions when they sell a business.